 Defendant has been convicted of the crime of bigamy and appeals to this court.

 It is first insisted that the challenge to the panel of jurors should have been allowed.
 The challenge was based upon the claim that the sheriff who summoned the jurors was biased.
-This officer was placed upon the stand and examined at length as to his state of mind, and we will not here detail his evidence.
-It may be conceded that it is not entirely *489 explicit, and possibly is contradictory to some extent, yet he testifies that he had "no opinion as to whether or not the defendant was the husband of Mrs. Hartman," and that issue was the principal issue in the case.
+This officer was placed upon the stand and examined at length as to his state of mind, and w'e will not here detail his evidence.
+It may be conceded that it is not entirely explicit, and *489 possibly is contradictory to some extent, yet he testifies that he had “no opinion as to whether or not the defendant was the husband of Mrs. Hartman,” and that issue was the principal issue in the case.
 The condition of mind of this officer was essentially a question of fact for the trial court to pass upon, and, as in the case of a trial juror challenged upon the ground of actual bias, it is only when the issue comes before this court as matter of law that it has jurisdiction to deal with it.
 Here the evidence is of a character that concludes us in holding that the denial of the challenge presents only an issue of fact.
 Under these conditions the action of the trial court will be upheld.

 In this case the second marriage is conceded, and the material issue presented at the trial was: Had the defendant a wife living at the time of the second marriage?
 A great mass of evidence was introduced directed to that issue.
 Objection was made to testimony tending to show by general repute the relationship existing between the defendant and the woman, Mrs. Hartman, whom it was claimed was his first wife, in the communities where they had previously resided.
-While we do not decide here that this marriage could be shown by general repute alone, yet we are satisfied general repute is admissible as a circumstance tending to show marriage.
-It is said in People v.
-Beevers,
+While we do not decide here that this marriage could be shown by general repute alone, yet we axe satisfied general repute is admissible as a circumstance tending to show marriage.
+It is said in

-The court refused to give the following instruction: "Evidence of cohabitation of defendant with Mary Powers, prior to the marriage of defendant with Nancy Brown, is not evidence sufficient to warrant you in finding that the defendant was ever married to Mary Powers."
+The court refused to give the following instruction: “Evidence of cohabitation of defendant with Mary Powers, prior to the marriage of defendant with Nancy Brownj is not evidence sufficient to warrant you in finding that the defendant was ever married to Mary Powers.”
 The statement as an abstract proposition is true.
-But, as we have seen, there was much other evidence tending to show a marriage of defendant with Mary Powers.
+But, as we have seen, there was much ether evidence tending to show a marriage of defendant with Mary Powers.
 For these reasons the court was justified in declining to give the instruction as asked.

 The judgment and order are affirmed.